SergeGaliullin/ChessMindMap/README.md

 # ChessMindMap
 Program that helps to discipline your mind.
-Written with Python and Tkinter
+Written with Python and Gtk

+### python chessmindmap.py